EEO-1 Compliance Requires Pay Data Reporting

 For federal contractors, EEO-1 reports may also be obtained by the general public under Freedom of Information Act (FOIA) requests to the Office of Federal Contract Compliance Programs (OFCCP).
 According to the OFCCP, “the EEO‐1 data received by OFCCP are subject to the provisions of FOIA, meaning that members of the public may file a FOIA request asking OFCCP to disclose information in its possession.”

-Now is the time to consider being proactive in identifying any pay disparities with an organization's pay structure to develop a plan to address them.
+Now is the time to consider being proactive in identifying any pay disparities within your organization's pay structure and to develop a plan to address them.

-- Perform a proactive pay equity audit to determine if any pay gaps exist that might catch the attention of the EEOC and other regulators.
+- Perform the pay equity audit pro-actively, to be able to respond to any apparent pay gaps that might catch the attention of the EEOC or other regulators.

 The EEO-1 Report applies to two categories of employers:

 - Private employers with 100 or more employees.